Skip to main content

 Thank you.
 Your feedback has been sent.

-The American Physical Therapy Association believes that consumers should have access to information that could help them make health care decisions and also prepare them for a visit with their health care provider.
+The American Physical Therapy Association believes that consumers should have access to information that can:

-The following articles provide some of the best scientific evidence related to physical therapy treatment of MTSS.
-The articles report recent research and give an overview of the standards of practice for treatment of it both in the United States and internationally.
-The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.
+The following articles provide some of the best scientific evidence for the treatment of medial tibial stress syndrome.
+The articles report recent research and give an overview of the standards of practice in the United States and internationally.
+The article titles link either to a PubMed* abstract of the article or to the free full text to read or bring with you to your health care provider.

-* PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
-PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine’s MEDLINE database.
+*PubMed is a free online resource developed by the National Center for Biotechnology Information.
+PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine's MEDLINE database.

 You Might Also Like...